Hermes Phettberg: 2000s

 In 2000, Phettberg pioneered internet broadcasting with a weekly show, in which he delivered his Phettberg's sermon column while being bonded and whipped.

 In March 2001, together with Thomas Holzinger, he produced a full week, or 168 hours of continuous live internet broadcast, during which Phettberg was guarded in the prison of the so-called Arche Phettberg (also the title of the show) by half-naked young men in blue jeans.

 Also in 2001, he appeared as himself in the TV documentary Gipfeltreffen - Hermes Phettberg trifft Helge Schneider by Roger Willemsen.

 In 2003 and 2004, Austrian terrestrial TV station ATVplus featured him in a show called Beichtphater Phettberg, produced and directed by his recurring team of artist companions: Thomas Holzinger, Mandy E. Mante and Paul Poet.

-Since then, Phettberg has participated in a variety of artistic and public sexual performances, as well as in numerous talk shows.
-He is also presently a proponent for the foundation of a "University of Pornography and Prostitution".
+After then, Phettberg participated in a variety of artistic and public sexual performances, as well as in numerous talk shows.
+He was also a proponent for the foundation of a "University of Pornography and Prostitution".